dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 void thirdOrderFunctional(const void function(void function()) secondOrderParameter) pure/*?*/ {
     // Here, secondOrderParameter is assumed to be pure by the rules of this DIP.
-    // This does not mean that the following call expression is immediately legal in a pure function.
+    // This does not mean that the following call expression is immediately valid in a pure function.
-    // Being a functional, secondOrderParameter type-checks pure iff its argument is typed pure. secondOrderParameter(&doNothing);
+    // Being a functional, calling secondOrderParameter is pure iff its argument is typed pure. secondOrderParameter(&doNothing);
 }